This dish right here is a Southern Texas staple dish. And with one bite, you’ll understand why.

 So, the mysterious origins of this iconic King Ranch Chicken Casserole remain a mystery.
 But, who really cares.
 All you need to know is it’s a huge crowd-pleasin’ casserole that just tastes incredible.

 This King Ranch Chicken Casserole feeds a hungry family, no problem.
-Usually leaving leftovers for lunche and/or dinner the following day or two.
+Usually leaving leftovers for lunch and/or dinner the following day or two.

 The King Ranch Casserole also freezes wonderfully.
 Simply prepare as instructed, freeze, and then let thaw and cook as directed.
 Or, bake frozen for an additional 45 minutes.